 What makes Viper’s poison?
 What tricks can Omen use?
 And what is the most effective way to play the new Reyna?
-Our agent reveals it.
+Our Valorant agent guide reveals it.
 We give an overview of the individual agent abilities and how to best use them.
 All in easy-to-digest guides, one Valorant character at a time.
 Today we introduce you to the healer of Valorant – Sage.

 Valorant has been out for over a month now and the game has already received numerous patches.
 Sage has had to take a few nerfs in the last few months, but hasn’t been hit too hard by them and thus remains arguably the most important agent in the game.
-The agent is usually a must-have in any team, as all of her abilities can be game-changing.
+The support agent is usually a must-have in any team, as all of her abilities can be game-changing.

-• READ MORE: Valorant Agent Guide: Cypher
+- READ MORE: Valorant Agent Guide: Cypher

 Thanks to her abilities, Sage can single-handedly turn a round around.
 From healing to slowing, from her barrier to reviving, it really feels like the Chinese agent is a little too good.